 3. Akasaka

-best neighbourhood to stay in Tokyo on a budget
+Where to stay in Tokyo for first time visitors on a budget

 Akasaka is my favourite area to stay in Tokyo, it has a laidback vibe with lots of office buildings, and it is not as hectic as other areas of Tokyo.
 I enjoyed winding down here in a bar or restaurant after a busy day of sightseeing.